 The best way of not getting scammed is to call a locksmith company that you know and trust.
 And I want to emphasize the "know and trust" part.
 Just because you used someone in the past, doesn't always mean they are one of the good guys.
-In most cases people don't hire locksmiths very often and when they do they rarely remember who they hired in the past.
+In most cases people don't hire locksmiths very often and when they do they rarely remember who they hired a while ago.
 This is what makes the locksmith industry the perfect Petri dish for unethical business practices.

 In the case you do not have a contact number for a good locksmith and you are just shopping for one, here are some failsafe tips of how to make the right choice: